riemann89/magma_misc/README.md

-#magma_misc
+# Magma_misc
-A collection of magma functions.
+A collection of functions written in magma.